Sr M Aquin Leehy

 Mother Mary Aquin Leehy was one of the pioneers of congregation of the Sisters of St Joseph of Lochinvar.

 Mary Leehy came from a solidly Catholic family.
-Her father, Thomas Leehy and her mother, Julia Cavanagh, were residing in Bundarra when Mary was born on 10 September, 1873.
-While she was still very young, the family moved to Merriwa where she began her schooling and for some time during her early youth she lived in Maitland.
+Her father, Thomas Leehy and her mother, Julia Kavanagh, were residing in Bundarra when Mary was born on 10 April, 1873.
+While she was still very young, the family moved to Merriwa where she continued her schooling at St Joseph's School which our Sisters opened in 1885.

 As a young girl of seventeen, Mary Leehy left her family home and came in love, to dedicate her whole life and all her energy to God, joining the infant Community at Lochinvar on 15 May, 1890 just seven years after the foundation of the congregation in the Maitland diocese.
 She was given the name, Sister Mary Aquin of the Ascension.
 On 13 February 1893 in the old Convent Chapel in the presence of Bishop Dwyer of Maitland and the Sisters of her community, she ratified her dedication to Christ by taking her vows.
 She was the thirty-second Sister to take her Religions Vows as a Sister of St. Joseph of Lochinvar.